PeterMaltzoff/huh/README.md

    - Nodes automatically resize based on content length
    - You can copy node content with the copy button
    - Objects with exactly two keys (one being "name") get special formatting
+   - Connections between nodes use direct diagonal lines for clarity
 5. If the model doesn't return valid JSON, the application will attempt to extract JSON from the response or display the raw text
 6. Use the layout controls to optimize the visualization for your specific data